 Demonstration and Fixed Exhibit Policy

 Demonstrations and fixed exhibits are permitted on the Hilltop campus so long as they are orderly, lawful, and congruent with the standards below and all other policies within the Student Conduct Code.
-Demonstrations and fixed exhibits that appear to violate this or other policies of the Student Conduct Code may be interrupted or stopped at the direction of the Dean of Students or designee.
+Demonstrations and fixed exhibits that appear to violate this or other policies of the Student Conduct Code may be interrupted or stopped at the direction of the Dean of Students and/or the Assistant Vice Provost for Student Engagement or designee.
 Upon report of any possible violation of these or other policies of the Student Conduct Code that takes place as part of a demonstration or fixed exhibit, participants, organizers, or sponsors may be subject to the student conduct process.

 For the purposes of this policy, the term “demonstration” will refer broadly to the organized display of these rights.
 The right of students to demonstrate on campus may not interfere with the rights of others to engage in and benefit from the educational programs and services of the University.
 Accordingly, demonstrations are subject to the following standards regarding the time, place, and manner in which they occur: